 “Banned in Boston” used to also mean a boost in book sales.
 Controversy generates media attention—but also foreseeable perils.
 Biographers whose books have either disclosed controversial information about their subjects or who were controversial themselves discuss their experiences.

 Moderator: Deirdre David.
-Panelists: Debby Applegate and Kitty Kelley.
+Panelists: Debby Applegate, Kitty Kelley, and Ike Williams.

 Beyond the Book Review